 Here, Viber gets a point.

 With just texting options, WhatsApp does not take much bandwidth.
-Only downloading may force it to use high network charges, but if you are texting only, then WhatsApp takes very less bandwidth.
+Only downloading may force it to use high network charges, but if you are texting only, then WhatsApp takes much less bandwidth.

 WhatsApp wins here!

-Viber is a bot smart in these kind of issues.
-It lets you handle these things in a different way.
+Viber is a bot smart in these kinds of issues.
+It let’s you handle these things in a different way.
 Everything works just like WhatsApp, but if you don’t want anyone to see your online status, then you can turn the thing off by going to Online status option in settings.
-Also, Viber through Google Analytics track down your maintenance services and IP Address data storage.
-So, if you don’t want it to track this, then turn the thing off.
+Viber through Google Analytics to track down your maintenance services and IP Address data storage.
+If you don’t want it to track this, then turn the thing off.

 In this regard, I’ll give them both a point.